vignesh117/block-llm-dev/README.md

 ## BlockLLM

-This repository is the official implementation of BlockLLM.
+This repository is the official implementation of BlockLLM https://arxiv.org/abs/2406.17296.
 It contains 2 experiments:

 1. Finetuning on GLUE tasks
 2. Pretraining on C4